mikenseer/WhiteBloodCell/README.md

-# Shapes
+# Cells

-Shapes fall from top of screen
+Cells fall from top of screen

-Player can slide left&right to catch shapes
+Player can slide left&right to catch bad Cells and avoid good cells

-More shapes = more multiplier = more speed

-Keeps track of number of each shape caught.

-Timer counts down.
-If timer reaches 0, game over.

-When X number of specific shape cauhght, bonus button appears -Button does not last long
-  -Touching it adds points
-  -Touching or missing it resets the count of shapes caught -# of shapes required to produce the button is increased

-Missing shapes reduces bonus multiplier
+Fills up cargo bay so player can destroy the bad cells.
+  -Can only hold X number of cells, first in first out overflow -Destroying 2+ of same shape next to eachother yields more score.

+Hitting friendly cells reduces shields.

+When new Cell falls from top, game pauses and message appears explaining that cell.

-Each level is finite in time.
+Each level is finite in time/destroyable cells.
 Certain scores much be reached to progress.
 Low med and high required scores for each level.
+First time cargo bay is full, game pauses to explain destroy button.

+Some levels based on dodging, some on collecting, some both.

+"Missions".  i.e. destroy X number.
+Reach X score.
+Reach X Speed. etc...